tatums/tatum.im/src/lib/content/2017-01-08-run-commands-over-ssh.svelte.md

 categories: admin ssh devops
 ---

-Sometimes I find myself needing to run a few command on a remote machine.
-In the past I would have SSH'd into the box and hacked away.
-But, since this isn't repeatable it's not ideal.
-I have a simple alternative.
-You can setup a script to run command over SSH!
+Sometimes I need to run a few command on a remote machine.
+Before, I would have SSH'd into the remote machine and started making changes.
+But, since this isn't repeatable, it's not ideal.
+I have an alternative.
+You can setup a script, on your local system, and then run the script over SSH!

+Please be aware: There are better ways.
+Such as Ansible, Terraform, Cloudfront, etc. But those are heavier tools than a shell script.

-In the example below, I wanted to keep the configuration files in the git repository, but wanted a quick and dirty way to deploy the changes.
+In the example below, I wanted to keep the script, and some configuration files, in version control but I also wanted a quick and easy way to deploy the changes.

-The first half of the script copies files, using `scp`, from the local machine to the remote server.
+The first half of the script copies files, using `scp`, from a local machine to the remote server.

 The second half of the script (starting on line 12) runs commands from the